Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Solving KKT Systems on the GPU

-\item Solve the system $K_\gamma d_x = \bar{r}_1 + \gamma G^\top \bar{r}_2 - G^\top d_y$ to recover the primal descent direction. \end{enumerate} The method uses a sparse Cholesky factorization along with the conjugate gradient (\CG) algorithm \cite{hestenes-stiefel-1952}.
-The sparse Cholesky factorization has the advantage of being stable without numerical pivoting, rendering the algorithm tractable on a GPU.
-Each \CG iteration requires the application of sparse triangular solves with the factors of $K_\gamma$.
-For that reason, HyKKT is efficient only if the \CG solver converges in a small number of iterations.
-Fortunately, the eigenvalues of the Schur-complement $S_\gamma := G K_\gamma^{-1} G^\top$ all converge to $\frac{1}{\gamma}$ as we increase the regularization parameter $\gamma$ \cite[Theorem 4]{regev2023hykkt}, implying that $\lim_{\gamma \to \infty} \cond(S_\gamma) = 1$.
-Because the convergence of the \CG method depends on the number of distinct eigenvalues of $S_{\gamma}$, the larger the $\gamma$, the faster the convergence of the \CG algorithm in \eqref{eq:kkt:schurcomplhykkt}. \CR \cite{hestenes-stiefel-1952} and \CAR \cite{montoison-orban-saunders-2023} can also be used as an alternative to \CG.
+\item Solve the system $K_\gamma d_x = \bar{r}_1 + \gamma G^\top \bar{r}_2 - G^\top d_y$ to recover the primal descent direction. \end{enumerate} The method employs a sparse Cholesky factorization along with the conjugate gradient (\CG) algorithm \cite{hestenes-stiefel-1952}.
+Sparse Cholesky factorization is advantageous because it is stable without numerical pivoting, making the algorithm tractable on GPUs.
+Each \CG iteration requires applying sparse triangular solves with the factors of $K_\gamma$.
+For this reason, HyKKT is efficient only if the \CG solver converges in few iterations.
+Fortunately, the eigenvalues of the Schur complement $S_\gamma := G K_\gamma^{-1} G^\top$ all converge to $\frac{1}{\gamma}$ as the regularization parameter $\gamma$ increases \cite[Theorem 4]{regev2023hykkt}, implying that $\lim_{\gamma \to \infty} \cond(S_\gamma) = 1$.
+Since the convergence of the \CG method depends on the number of distinct eigenvalues of $S_{\gamma}$, larger values of $\gamma$ lead to faster convergence of the \CG algorithm in \eqref{eq:kkt:schurcomplhykkt}.
 Although we observe similar performance, these methods ensure a monotonic decrease in the residual norm of \eqref{eq:kkt:schurcomplhykkt} at each iteration.

+\begin{remark} The parameter $\gamma$ should be set above a given threshold $\underline{\gamma}$ to ensure positive definiteness for $K_\gamma$.
+However, from a numerical standpoint, it is preferable to choose moderate values of $\gamma$, since large $\gamma$ increases the ill-conditioning of $K_\gamma$, thereby deteriorating the solution's quality.
+In \cite{golub2003solving}, the authors recommend choosing $\gamma = \| K \| / \|G\|^2$, which offers a good empirical trade-off.
+In \cite[Lemma 2.10]{gould2010spectral}, a tighter estimate is provided for the threshold $\underline{\gamma}$ if $G$ has full row rank and $Z^\top K Z$ is positive definite:

+where $\sigma_{\min}$ is the smallest nonzero singular value of the Jacobian $G$, $\lambda_{\min}^Z > 0$ is the smallest eigenvalue of $Z^\top K Z$, and $\lambda_{\min}^Y$ the smallest eigenvalue of $Y^\top K Y$.
+From \eqref{eq:kkt:boundgamma}, we observe that $\underline{\gamma}$ is inversely proportional to $\lambda_{\min}^Z$ and $\sigma_{\min}$, indicating that it can reach a large magnitude if $G$ has nearly linearly dependent rows or if $Z^\top K Z$ is close to being indefinite.
+In other words, HyKKT may have difficulties solving problems with nearly dependent equality constraints or when the reduced Hessian is nearly indefinite. \end{remark}

-\subsection{Equality relaxation strategy: LiftedKKT}
+\subsection{Equality Relaxation Strategy: LiftedKKT}

 For a small relaxation parameter $\tau > 0$ (chosen based on the numerical tolerance of the optimization solver $\varepsilon_{tol}$), the equality relaxation strategy~\cite{shin2023accelerating} approximates the equalities with lifted inequalities: